I Ate And Worked Out Like Taylor Swift For A Week

 Reflection: I’m “out of the woods,” after a week of attempting to live life like Taylor.
 Honestly, I’ve never felt better.
 I feel like my skin is clearer from eating healthier, my energy is higher, and I could actually go on living this way, thanks to weekend eating that’s not restricted.

 IRL, though, I would never cook at home this much.
 It’s not my strong suit and I know it.
-I think it would be easier on my fire alarm and stomach if I just ordered in.
+I think it would be easier on my fire alarm and stomach if I just order in.
 However, I might break out that cookie recipe again soon.

 As for the workouts, my soreness has subsided and I feel strong and sturdy.
-I vow to incorporate more dance cardio classes into my routine — I always forget how uplifting those classes can be.
+I vow to incorporate more dance cardio classes into my routine — I always forget how uplifting they can be.

 Refinery29 does not test out all the services or products in this series, and does therefore not necessarily endorse them.